YoeDistro/yoe-distro/README.md

 1. simplicity: uses well understood things like bash and git submodules.
-1. robustness: Git submodules may be a pain, but they are a robust solution for production environments, and error handling is pretty good.
+1. robustness: Git submodules are a robust solution for production environments, and error handling good.
 Git submodules are also very good at making sure you are building exactly what was checked in, because it locks every submodule down to a specific version, which is generally what you want for a production build system, where the build must be absolutely repeatable.